Subtitles and Transcript

 0:58 You know, we live in a world that's subjected to ever more stringent child safety regulations.
 There doesn't seem to be any limit on how crazy child safety regulations can get.
-We put suffocation warnings on all the -- on every piece of plastic film manufactured in the United States or for sale with an item in the United States.
+We put suffocation warnings on every piece of plastic film manufactured in the United States, or for sale with an item in the United States.
 We put warnings on coffee cups to tell us that the contents may be hot.
 And we seem to think that any item sharper than a golf ball is too sharp for children under the age of 10.

-1:39 So where does this trend stop?
-When we round every corner and eliminate every sharp object, every pokey bit in the world, then the first time that kids come in contact with anything sharp or not made out of round plastic, they'll hurt themselves with it.
+1:35 So where does this trend stop?
+When we round every corner and eliminate every sharp object, every pokey bit in the world, then the first time that kids come in contact with anything sharp, or not made out of round plastic, they'll hurt themselves with it.
 So, as the boundaries of what we determine as the safety zone grow ever smaller, we cut off our children from valuable opportunities to learn how to interact with the world around them.
 And despite all of our best efforts and intentions, kids are always going to figure out how to do the most dangerous thing they can, in whatever environment they can.

-8:24 For those of you who aren't comfortable actually breaking the law, you can drive a car with your child.
-This is -- this is a great stage for a kid.
-This happens about the same time that they get latched onto things like dinosaurs, these big things in the outside world that they're trying to get a grip on.
+8:19 For those of you who aren't comfortable actually breaking the law, you can drive a car with your child.
+This is a great stage for a kid.
+This happens about the same time that they get latched onto things like dinosaurs, these big things in the outside world, that they're trying to get a grip on.
 A car is a similar object, and they can get in a car and drive it.
-And that's a really, like -- it gives them a handle on a world in a way that they wouldn't -- that they don't often have access to.
-So -- and it's perfectly legal.
-Find a big empty lot, make sure there's nothing in it and it's on private property, and let them drive your car.
+And that really gives them a handle on a world in a way that they don't often have access to.
+And it's perfectly legal.
+Find a big empty lot, make sure there's nothing in it, and that it's on private property, and let them drive your car.
 It's very safe actually.
 And it's fun for the whole family.

 9:08 Let's see, I think that's it.
 That's number five and a half.
 OK.